I own nothing

 It was a short letter:

 His name is Perseus Jackson, but he likes to be called Percy.
 He looks like you.
 He's got your build, your black hair, and your deep green eyes.
 He's the most beautiful child.
-I cannot even begin describe how much he means to me.
+I cannot even begin to describe how much he means to me.
 He's my sunshine, my everything, my precious baby boy.
-And I'm so so sorry I never told you.
+And I'm so sorry I never told you.

 Always with the greatest love,